CS3219-AY2526S2/peerprep-g02/README.md

 ### High-Level Overview

-The system follows a **microservices architecture** with an Nginx API gateway, three PostgreSQL databases, two Redis instances, and RabbitMQ for asynchronous messaging.
+The system follows a **microservices architecture** with an Nginx API gateway, three PostgreSQL databases, three Redis instances, and RabbitMQ for asynchronous messaging.

 ```
                                     PeerPrep System Architecture